binhex/arch-int-gui/README.md

 ## Build notes

-This is an intermediate Docker image which is used as a base image for other Docker images which require a GUI's.
+This is an intermediate Docker image which is used as a base image for other Docker images which require a GUI.

 ## Access via web interface (noVNC)